yasiryagi/helpdesk/roles/content-curators/README.md

 ## Channels
 Channels should be treated the same way as content, and the following basic rules should be enforced:
-- Channels that consistently violates the rules for [content](#content), should be censored or closed
+- Channels that consistently violate the rules for [content](#content), should be censored or closed
 - Channels that delivers standout content should get "verified" on the platform

 ### Discretion